NEW ZEALAND VISA FOR UK CITIZENS

 UK Emergency Travel Documents

-New Zealand also follows certain restrictions on bringing medication into the nation.
-If you are carrying prescription medicines, you have to declare it on your passenger arrival card.
+There are some restrictions on bringing medication into New Zealand.
+Visit the New Zealand Customs website for more information.
+If you arrive in New Zealand with any prescription medicines, you must declare it on your passenger arrival card.